The article may contain affiliate links.

 2-ingredient, natural, home-made deodorant

 I have a mixture of baking soda and coconut oil (1:1) in a little glass jar.
-It works perfectly for me, better than any other shop or natural deodorant or antiperspirants.
+It works perfectly for me, better than any other shop deodorant or antiperspirant.

-I avoid aluminum from deodorants that cause among others Alzheimer and breasts diseases.
+Using this simple deodorant, I avoid aluminum from popular deodorants that cause among others Alzheimer and breasts diseases.

-And my child doesn’t inhale perfume while hugging mum or breastfeeding.
+And my kids don’t inhale chemicals from perfume while hugging mum or breastfeeding.

-I use it once a day, in the morning.
+I use it twice a day, in the morning and after the evening shower.

 There is a metal razor on my list of minimalist toiletries.
 I bought it to avoid buying a plastic, disposable ones every few months.
 To avoid producing plastic waste (razor + packaging + receipts printed on paper with plastic).
 To avoid supporting with my money people and brands working on making razor blades quickly lose their sharpness (to raise earnings by selling more).